Monday, April 6, 2009

 At Hygge we believe that the best thing you can do is go to the source.
 Ask your child what they are afraid of.
 They will probably be relieved to hand the burden over to you.

+Do not think that your older children are not afraid.
+They are the least likely to share their night time fears with you because they are embarrassed.
 Typically, young children are afraid of monsters and things that go bump in the night and older children are afraid of real threats like burglars and other bad guys.

 All these fears can be addressed in the way you arrange or decorate their room.
 You do not need to add rainbows or princesses or airplanes to help your children sleep at night, sometimes the simplest tricks make the biggest difference...